 Accounting formulas to know

-Besides tracking income and expenses or forecasting cash flow, accounting involves much more.
+Accounting involves much more than tracking income and expenses or forecasting cash flow.
 There are a number of different tools you can use to set goals and assess your profits.
 Here are some of the most important accounting formulas that you should know:

 This is also known as the balance sheet equation (as mentioned previously in the article).
 The formula adds liability with owner’s equity and the result should be your business’ assets.
 This is how it looks like: